rvgrinsven/blake3-js/README.md

       .update([0])
       .finalize();

+Note: In keyed mode the key has to be exactly 32 bytes.
+Accepts both an ASCII string of 32 bytes or a byte array of length 32.

 **Tests**

 Test vectors from the reference implementation have been used.
 Run yarn test to run the test suite.